Head and Neck Tumor Segmentation from [18F]F-FDG PET/CT Images Based on 3D Diffusion Model: Method

+{ Due to the substantial memory requirements of processing 3D multi-modality volumes, the batch size was set to 1.
+Moreover, to reduce the memory consumption and accelerate the training speed, we applied random cropping to the original volume, generating small volumes of size $32\times96\times96$ to train the 3D DDPM.
+Additionally, we employed data augmentation techniques, such as rotation and flipping, to enhance the diversity of the training data.
+The learning rate was set to $1\times10^{-4}$, and a dropout rate of 0.1 was applied.

-We conducted a comparative analysis between our proposed 3D DDPM method and other state-of-the-art U-Net- and Transformer-based methods in the field of medical image segmentation.
-The reference models included the plain U-Net~\cite{ronneberger2015u}, nnU-Net~\cite{isensee2021nnu}, UNETR~\cite{hatamizadeh2022unetr}, and Swin UNETR~\cite{hatamizadeh2021swin}.
-To ensure a fair comparison, all models processed small 3D volumes with the size consistent with 3D DDPM.
-The trainable parameters for each model were also set to be the same as 3D DDPM.
+To ensure a fair comparison, all 3D models processed small 3D volumes with the size consistent with 3D DDPM.
+The 2D DDPM was trained using 2D patches with the size of $96\times96$, which were randomly cropped from 2D slices of the transverse view.
+The number of trainable parameters for each model was set to be roughly equivalent to that of the 3D DDPM.
+This was achieved by modifying the number of channels in each layer, while keeping the overall structure of the models unchanged.
+Moreover, training parameters, including optimizer selection and learning rate, were standardized to match those employed in the 3D DDPM.
 The validation set consisting of 18 cases was utilized to select the optimal checkpoints for all models in our study.
-The training of all the models was based on a single RTX8000 GPU (48 GB memory), the PyTorch platform and the Adam optimizer.
+The training of all the models was based on a single RTX8000 GPU (48 GB memory), the PyTorch platform and the Adam optimizer. }

-\textbf{Data Analysis}
+\subsection{Data Analysis}

-We adopted four different metrics to quantitatively evaluate the segmentation results, including the Dice similarity coefficient (DSC), 95th percentile Hausdorff distance (HD), sensitivity, and specificity.
+We adopted six different metrics to quantitatively evaluate the segmentation results, including the Dice similarity coefficient (DSC), 95th percentile Hausdorff distance (HD95), sensitivity, specificity, false positive rate (FPR), and false negative rate (FNR).
 DSC is a widely employed metric in segmentation tasks to measure the volumetric overlap between the segmentation output and the ground truth, defined as follows:

 where $\hat{x}_0$ and $x_0^{GT}$ denote the output and ground-truth segmentation masks, respectively.
 HD measures the distance between the surfaces of the predicted tumor volumes and the surfaces of the ground-truth tumor volumes.
 To reduce the impact of outliers, the 95th percentile Hausdorff distance (HD95) is often preferred, calculated as follows: